oatlog/oatlog/doc/planning_report/main.typ

 and performance of our engine.

 //#todo[Matti: Please explain thoroughly what kind of environment you are using for running the
-// experiments (both hardware and software) (reproduceability, hardware/software, nix)]
+// experiments (both hardware and software) (reproducibility, hardware/software, nix)]

 == Environment

 We will be using the nix @nix package manager and build system to reproducibly specify our software environment alongside our source code in the same repository, which we additionally will open source.
 We expect our dependencies to be roughly
-- a x86_64 system running a recent Linux kernel
+- an x86_64 system running a recent Linux kernel
 - nix
 - a Rust toolchain
 - profiling tools such as perf @perf